khaliedessam/End-to-End-E-Commerce-Data-Modeling-and-Analytics-Design/docs/09-PowerBI-Dashboard.md

 The final deliverable of this project is an interactive **Power BI Executive Sales Dashboard** built on top of the **Gold Layer** of the SQL Server Data Warehouse.

 The dashboard uses the dimensional model created in the Sales Data Mart, including the central **factSales** table and its related dimension tables.

-It provides a business-friendly reporting layer that allows users to monitor sales performance, customer activity, product performance, city-level sales, and shipping company contribution.
+The Power BI dashboard completes the end-to-end data engineering workflow by transforming the Gold Layer data model into an interactive business intelligence solution.
+It enables stakeholders to monitor sales performance, identify trends, compare customer and product performance, and support data-driven decision-making.
 ---

 ## Dashboard Preview